 “After the war, I often dusted my tattoo or covered it with the sleeve of my blouse.
 But I never wanted to mix this number.
 It belongs to me.
 Many prisoners had large numbers on the outside of their arms, but mine was small.
 I'm lucky, ”says Eve.

 70% of people brought to Auschwitz were killed during the first day.
 Railroad tracks went right up to the gas chambers.
 People were unloaded from the wagons, someone was selected for work, and the rest were immediately killed.

 The car in which Eve rode was sent to the hut, and the selection was appointed the next morning.
 Before dawn, a Slovak woman unexpectedly approached the girl, who worked as an overseer in Auschwitz.

 "How old are you?
 12?
 You are 16, and don't even try to pretend to be younger! ”She said menacingly.

-Eve was frightened and confused, but when asked about age at the general building, she blurted out in response: “Sixteen.”
+Eve was frightened and confused, but when asked about her age at the general formation, she blurted out in response: “Sixteen”.
 It saved her life.

 Everyone who was younger was sent to gas chambers, and Eve was assigned to work in a quarry.

 Star for life